Travis Couture-Lovelady

-Travis Couture-Lovelady (September 25, 1983) (from Hays, Kansas) was a two-term member of the Kansas House of Representatives, representing House District 110.
+Travis Couture-Lovelady (September 25, 1983) (from Zurich, Kansas) was a two-term member of the Kansas House of Representatives, representing House District 110.
 He was given evaluations of 87%, 89% and 91% by the American Conservative Union.
-Couture-Lovelady gave up his House seat before the 2016 legislative session to become a full-time state liaison and lobbyist for the National Rifle Association.
+Couture-Lovelady gave up his House seat before the 2016 legislative session to become a full-time state liaison and lobbyist for the National Rifle Association of America.